 \subsection{The statements of Conjectures \ref{moore-splitting}, \ref{centrality-conj}, and \ref{tmf-conj}}

 We first state Conjecture \ref{moore-splitting}.
 The second part of this conjecture is a compilation of several old conjectures in unstable homotopy theory originally made by Cohen-Moore-Neisendorfer, Gray, and Selick in \cite{cmn-1, cmn-2, cmn-3, gray-1, gray-2, selick}.
-The statement we shall give momentarily differs slightly from the statements made in the literature: for instance, in Conjecture \ref{moore-splitting}(b), we demand a $\cQ_1$-space splitting (Notation \ref{cup-1-defn}), rather than merely a H-space splitting. \begin{ABCconj} The following statements are true: \begin{enumerate} \item The homotopy fiber of any charming map (Definition \ref{gray-map-def}) is equivalent as a loop space to the loop space on an Anick space. \item There exists a $p$-local charming map $f:\Omega^2 S^{2p^n+1}\to S^{2p^n-1}$ whose homotopy fiber admits a $\cQ_1$-space retraction off of $\Omega^2 (S^{2p^n}/p)$.
-There are also integrally defined maps $\Omega^2 S^9\to S^7$ and $\Omega^2 S^{17} \to S^{15}$ whose composite with the double suspension on $S^7$ and $S^{15}$ respectively is the degree $2$ map, whose homotopy fibers $K_2$ and $K_3$ (respectively) admit deloopings, and which admit $\cQ_1$-space retractions off $\Omega^2 (S^8/2)$ and $\Omega^2 (S^{16}/2)$ (respectively). \end{enumerate} \end{ABCconj}
+The statement we shall give momentarily differs slightly from the statements made in the literature: for instance, in Conjecture \ref{moore-splitting}(b), we demand a $\cQ_1$-space splitting (Notation \ref{cup-1-defn}), rather than merely an H-space splitting. \begin{ABCconj} The following statements are true: \begin{enumerate} \item The homotopy fiber of any charming map (Definition \ref{gray-map-def}) is equivalent as a loop space to the loop space on an Anick space (Definition \ref{cmn-map}). \item There exists a $p$-local charming map $f:\Omega^2 S^{2p^n+1}\to S^{2p^n-1}$ whose homotopy fiber admits a $\cQ_1$-space retraction off of $\Omega^2 (S^{2p^n}/p)$.
+There are also integrally defined maps $\Omega^2 S^9\to S^7$ and $\Omega^2 S^{17} \to S^{15}$ whose composites with the double suspension on $S^7$ and $S^{15}$ respectively are the degree $2$ maps.
+Moreover, their homotopy fibers $K_2$ and $K_3$ (respectively) admit deloopings, and admit $\cQ_1$-space retractions off $\Omega^2 (S^8/2)$ and $\Omega^2 (S^{16}/2)$ (respectively). \end{enumerate} \end{ABCconj}

 Next, we turn to Conjecture \ref{centrality-conj}.
 This conjecture is concerned with the $\E{2}$-topological Hochschild cohomology of the Thom spectra $X(p^n-1)_{(p)}$, $A$, and $B$ introduced above. \begin{ABCconj} Let $n\geq 0$ be an integer.
 Let $R$ denote $X(p^{n+1}-1)_{(p)}$, $A$ (in which case $n=1$), or $B$ (in which case $n=2$).
 Then the element $\sigma_n\in \pi_{|v_n|-1} R$ lifts to the $\E{2}$-topological Hochschild cohomology $\fr{Z}_3(R)$ of $R$, and is $p$-torsion in $\pi_\ast \fr{Z}_3(R)$ if $R = X(p^{n+1} - 1)_{(p)}$, and is $2$-torsion in $\pi_\ast \fr{Z}_3(R)$ if $R = A$ or $B$. \end{ABCconj} Finally, we state Conjecture \ref{tmf-conj}.
 It is inspired by \cite{adams-priddy, angeltveit-lind}.
 We believe this conjecture is the most approachable of the conjectures stated here. \begin{ABCconj} Suppose $X$ is a spectrum which is bounded below and whose homotopy groups are finitely generated over $\Z_p$.
 If there is an isomorphism $\H_\ast(X;\FF_p)\cong \H_\ast(\tmf;\FF_p)$ of Steenrod comodules, then there is a homotopy equivalence $X^\wedge_p\to \tmf^\wedge_p$ of spectra. \end{ABCconj}